-EDUC 125 F.S.SU Introduction to Education (3-0) 3 Credits
+EDUC 125 F,S,SU Introduction to Education (3-0) 3 Credits

 This course familiarizes students with the personal and professional demands of teaching, explores the field of teaching, introduces teacher education programs and certifications, and examines the historical, philosophical, political, and legal foundations of the American public education system.
-In introducing students to the education field, the course depicts reaching in its realistic intricacies, describes the considerations of professional teaching, and examines traits of effective schools and educators.
+In introducing students to the education field, the course depicts teaching in its realistic intricacies, describes the considerations of professional teaching, and examines traits of effective schools and educators.
 In introducing students to the foundations of education, the design and organization of school curricula at the local, state, and federal levels, past and present ethical and legal school issues, school/community relations, and critical cultural and social issues in education.
-This course includes a 5-hour observation in a classroom.
-A cleared FSCR background check is required before any observation takes places.
+This course offers a 5-hour observation in a classroom.
+A cleared background check is required before any observation takes places.

-FDUC 205 F.S Music for Elementary Teachers (3-0) 3 Credits
+EDUC 205 Music for Elementary Teachers (3-0)

 Students study and use the methods, materials and skills involved in the integration of music into the elementary classroom curriculum.
 This course is DESE approved for Elementary Education majors.
-(Prerequisite: Reading at least at college level)

-EDUC 206 F,S Literature for Children (3-0) 3 Credits
+EDUC 206 Literature for Children (3-0) F,S, SU 3 Credits

-This study of literature for elementary grades is recommended for, but not restricted to, Elementary Education majors. evaluate literature as a developmental tool.
+This study of literature for elementary grades is recommended for, but not restricted to, Elementary Education majors.
+Students evaluate literature as a developmental tool.
 This course does not fulfill the literature portion of the general education Humanities requirement.
 This course is DESE approved for Elementary Education majors.
 (Prerequisite: ENGL 101 or higher and reading at least at college level)

+EDUC 212

-EDUC 212 Educational Technology (3-0) 3 Credits
+Educational Technology (3-0)